MicrosoftDocs/biztalk-docs/his/core/what-wip-does1.md

 ms.topic: "article"
 ---
 # What WIP Does
 Windows-initiated processing (WIP) enables Windows-based client applications to invoke mainframe based transaction programs (TPs).
-Transaction Integrator (TI) provides a COM or .NET object interface (an Automation interface), maps data types to convert from the Intel-based architecture to the OS/390-based or OS/400-based architecture, and interacts with the host TPs.
+Transaction Integrator (TI) provides a COM or .NET object interface (an Automation interface), maps data types to convert from the Intel-based architecture to the z/OS-based or IBM System i-based architecture, and interacts with the host TPs.

 ## In This Section
  [How TI Associates a Method with a TP](../core/how-ti-associates-a-method-with-a-tp1.md)